JanneM/Ruse/README.md

 # Ruse

 A command-line utility to periodically measure the resource use of a process and its subprocesses, in the same way as the [Slurm] job scheduler.
-Currently it measures only execution time and memory use by total RSS.
+It measures the memory used as RSS or PSS and the CPU usage par process and thread.

-You can find the actual memory and execution time you need for individual programs or MPI processes, presented in a way that is straightforward to understand and apply to your [Slurm] job submissions.
+You can find the actual memory, execution time and cores that you need for individual programs or MPI processes, presented in a way that is straightforward to understand and apply to your [Slurm] job submissions.

-Ruse periodically samples the process and its subprocesses and keeps track of the time and maximum RSS use.
-It also optionally records the momentary time and memory use.
-The purpose is not to examine short processes in detail, but to follow jobs that run for many minutes, hours or days.
+Ruse periodically samples the process and its subprocesses and keeps track of the CPU, time and maximum memory use.
+It also optionally records the sampled values over time.
+The purpose or Ruse is not to profile short processes in detail, but to follow jobs that run for many minutes, hours or days.

 ## Usage